Pojezdala/log-agg-service/README.md

 To test the application, you can use any rest client.

-The call specification is in the 'ApplicationController.yaml' and file is located: /src/main/resources/rest
+The call specification is in the file that is located: /src/main/resources/rest/ApplicationController.yaml

-A test json collection for postman is located: /src/test/rest
+Test json collection for postman is located: /src/test/rest/logsa-agg-service.postman_collection.json